 Puppy bath-time should be fun, let his first experience be a happy one!

-Because bathing can make tats and mats worse, I recommend you get into the habit of brushing your puppy before he has his bath; remove any tangles or matting first.
+Bathing a puppy can make tats and mats worse (if there are any) and that's why it's always best to get into the habit of brushing your puppy before you bath him to remove any tangles or matting first.

-Cocker Spaniel puppy will be fairly easy to brush, when he's fully grown his coat will grow longer and he'll develop
+Cocker puppy will be fairly easy to brush, when he's fully grown his coat will grow longer and will develop

 If you'd like to read more about brushing an adult dog, simply follow the link.